 Skip to content

-Semay developed her signature voice at the heart of Manchester’s musical communities (1996+) whilst also training at the Royal Northern College of Music (with Jenny Curtis and Clive Greensmith).
-She trained further at the Institute of Sonology and STEIM in The Netherlands (2013-16) to increase her focus on electronics, researching concepts and processes which placed her attention between sonic and gestural-physical languages.
-Her current solo projects use DIY electronics using sensor (and Ipson) technology, live-capture/fixed visuals, video-art, and programming through MaxMSP software.
+Semay developed her sound at the heart of Manchester’s musical communities (1996+) whilst training at the Royal Northern College of Music (with Jenny Curtis and Clive Greensmith).
+She further trained at the Institute of Sonology and STEIM in The Netherlands (2013-16) to focus more on interdisciplinary electronics, placing attention on sonic and gestural languages. her work has involved DIY electronics, sensor technology, live-capture/fixed visuals, and programming through MaxMSP software.

-The first sabbatical year in The Netherlands was generously enabled by Katherine McGillivray’s Get a Life Fund.
-Semay sincerely acknowledges their support in catalysing and furthering her last five years of creative development that has been fundamental to her work today.
+The sabbatical year (2013-14) in The Netherlands was generously enabled by Katherine McGillivray’s Get a Life Fund.
+Semay sincerely acknowledges their support in catalysing and furthering her creative development that has been fundamental to her work today.

-Semay Wu also initiated the New Emergences discussion series, based in The Hague.
-The series began in March 2016, addressing the need to openly discuss issues around gender, equality and diversity within electronic music and sound art.
-New Emergences has now become a Foundation as of May 2018.
+Semay also initiated a discussion series based in The Hague in 2016, re-balancing conversations around gender, equality and diversity within electronic music and sound art.
+New Emergences is a non-profit organisation since 2018.